Solving particle-antiparticle and cosmological constant problems: History of dark energy

-This history is well-known.
-First Einstein introduced the cosmological constant $\Lambda$ because he believed that the universe was stationary and his equations can ensure this only if $\Lambda\neq 0$.
-But when Friedman found his solutions of equations of General Relativity (GR) with $\Lambda=0$ and Hubble found that the universe was expanding, Einstein said (according to Gamow's memories) that introducing $\Lambda\neq 0$ was the biggest blunder of his life.
+According to Gamow's memories, after Hubble showed Einstein the results of observations at the Mount Wilson observatory, Einstein said that introducing $\Lambda\neq 0$ was the biggest blunder of his life.
 After that, the statement that $\Lambda$ must be zero was advocated even in textbooks.

 The explanation was that, according to the philosophy of GR, matter creates a curvature of space-time, so when matter is absent, there should be no curvature, i.e., space-time background should be the flat Minkowski space.
 That is why when in 1998 it was realized that the data on supernovae could be described only with $\Lambda\neq 0$, the impression was that it was a shock of something fundamental.
 However, the terms with $\Lambda$ in the Einstein equations have been moved from the left-hand side to the right-hand one, it was declared that in fact $\Lambda=0$, but the impression that $\Lambda\neq 0$ was the manifestation of a hypothetical field which, depending on the model, was called dark energy or quintessence.
 In spite of the fact that, as noted in wide publications (see e.g., \cite{Brax} and references therein), their physical nature remains a mystery, the most publications on PCA involve those concepts.